Walking on Broken Glass: Critical reception

 AllMusic editor Thom Jurek viewed the song as a "ubiquitous" hit.
 Jennifer Bowles from Associated Press described it as a "more upbeat, mocking tune".
-Larry Flick from Billboard wrote that it is a "study in stylistic contrasts; retro-soul vocal musing glides atop a pristine, keyboard-and string-anchored modern-pop environment."
+Larry Flick from Billboard magazine wrote that it is a "study in stylistic contrasts; retro-soul vocal musing glides atop a pristine, keyboard-and string-anchored modern-pop environment."
 He also deemed it a "sophisticated, complex respite from the color-by-numbers fare that crowds radio airwaves."
-Randy Clark from Cashbox stated that the song "is pretty much straight up, but mature pop, and contains more shattered relationship lyrics (I wonder "why") backed by light percussion, piano, strings and an elaborate background vocal arrangement."
-Stephanie Zacharek from Entertainment Weekly noted that "the jaunty, Caribbean-flavored "Walking on Broken Glass" (faintly reminiscent of Eurythmics' "Right by Your Side") is laden with sharp-edged metaphors for broken love affairs."
+Randy Clark from Cashbox stated that the song "is pretty much straight up, but mature pop, and contains more shattered relationship lyrics (I wonder 'why') backed by light percussion, piano, strings and an elaborate background vocal arrangement."
+Stephanie Zacharek from Entertainment Weekly noted that "the jaunty, Caribbean-flavored 'Walking on Broken Glass' (faintly reminiscent of Eurythmics' 'Right by Your Side') is laden with sharp-edged metaphors for broken love affairs."